Skip to content

 Trinity College Dublin Campus

-The campus of Trinity College is pretty huge and there are specific things to be spotted in addition to all these old buildings that form the college.
-There is an important library which is considered one of the oldest in the country.
-There is also the Samuel Beckett Theatre and the Douglas Hyde Gallery located at the campus.
+The campus of Trinity College is pretty huge, and in addition to all these old buildings, there are specific things to be spotted.
+An essential library is considered one of the oldest in the country.
+The Samuel Beckett Theatre and the Douglas Hyde Gallery are also on campus.

 The Samuel Beckett Theatre

-As mentioned above this is also an important aspect of the Trinity College Campus.
+As mentioned above, this is also an essential aspect of the Trinity College Campus.
 It was named after one of the brilliant playwrights of the 20th century.
-The theatre was opened in 1992 to help celebrate the 400 years of the colleges beginning.
-It is part of the college’s drama, film and music department.
+The theatre was opened in 1992 to help celebrate the 400 years of the College’s beginning.
+It is part of the College’s drama, film and music department.

-During term time it showcases a variety of the work created by students and the different courses.
-The theatre facilities are also used by prestigious dance and theatre companies in Ireland and around the world.
-You will see regular events at this theatre by the Dublin Theatre Festival and the Dublin Dance Festival.
+During term time, it showcases various works created by students and the different courses.
+Prestigious dance and theatre companies in Ireland and worldwide also use the theatre facilities.
+You will see regular events at the Dublin Theatre Festival and the Dublin Dance Festival at this theatre.

-Also found on the historical Trinity College Campus is the contemporary art gallery known as ‘The Douglas Hyde Gallery.’
-The gallery first opened in 1978, it is publicly funded and was once Ireland’s only public contemporary art gallery.
+Also on the historical Trinity College Campus is the contemporary art gallery ‘The Douglas Hyde Gallery.’
+The gallery opened in 1978, is publicly funded, and was once Ireland’s only public contemporary art gallery.

-The gallery has gained international recognition for bringing unknown artists to the people of Ireland.
-Along with being a place were Irish artists can show off their work.
-It offers a variety of different smaller galleries and exhibitions.
-Really worth checking out on your visit to Trinity College.
+The gallery has gained international recognition for bringing unknown artists to the people of Ireland; in addition to being a place where Irish artists can show off their work, it offers a variety of smaller galleries and exhibitions.
+It’s worth checking out on your visit to Trinity College.

 Trinity College Dublin Library

-One of the most famous features of the university is its amazing Library on offer.
-Which is also the largest Library in Ireland.
-It has an incredible six million printed volumes for visitors to browse through.
-As well as a huge collection of journals and manuscripts and more that reflect over 400 years of academic development.
+One of the university’s most famous features is its excellent library, which is also the most extensive Library in Ireland.
+It has an incredible six million printed volumes for visitors to browse through, as well as a vast collection of journals, manuscripts, and other materials that reflect over 400 years of academic development.

-Walking inside the library is in itself is a feeling we won’t be able to describe.
-But the closest thing we could say is that it feels like walking back in history.
-With its atmosphere, the statues and all the old books which are surrounding you from every corner.
+Walking inside the library is a feeling we won’t be able to describe.
+But the closest thing we could say is that it feels like stepping back in history.
+With its atmosphere, the statues and all the old books surround you from every corner.
 It is pretty incredible.

-Due to the library’s historic stance, it is considered a legal deposit library for the United Kingdom and assumes a similar role in Ireland as well.
-The library has also entitled a copy of every single book published in Great Britain and Ireland.
+Due to its historical stance, the library is considered a legal deposit library for the United Kingdom and assumes a similar role in Ireland.
+The library is also entitled to a copy of every book published in Great Britain and Ireland.

-Which means that over 100,000 new items are added to the library every single year.
-Just amazing if you’re a book geek you have to make sure you visit this incredible library.
+This means that over 100,000 new items are added to the library yearly.
+If you’re a book geek, you must visit this incredible library.

 Trinity College Dublin